-The chefs in our test kitchen are happily heavy-handed when it comes to using fresh herbs in our recipes.
-This week you’ll find herbs in every meal.
+The chefs in our test kitchen are happily heavy-handed when it comes to fresh herbs.
 These fresh greens offer a lean, clean way to boost flavor while dramatically increasing the nutrient density of your meal.
 Most herbs are practically anti-everything: anti-inflammatory, antibacterial, antioxidant, antifungal, and antiviral.
 Researchers have found that herbs can help protect against the growth of harmful bacteria in ways that are more effective than traditional antibiotics, which commonly target a single pathway.
 Herbs function in a multi-pathway manner, offering more complex and effective healing powers.

-From chronic disease prevention, to everyday remedies for aches and pains, Lindsey Kane, one of our staff nutritionists, explains the health benefits of our favorite herbs.
+From chronic disease prevention to everyday remedies for aches and pains, Sun Basket's Director of Nutrition, Lindsey Kane, explains the health benefits of our favorite herbs.

-Basil: The main ingredient in pesto is considered an antidepressant by some researchers because it can positively impact brain function, regulating the hormones responsible for making us happy and energetic, which makes it a great ingredient for anyone dealing with depression and anxiety.
-Additionally, basil has been shown to be both a fever and pain reducer, can help prevent diabetes, and protects the liver and blood vessels.
+The main ingredient in pesto is considered an antidepressant by some researchers because it can positively impact brain function, regulating the hormones responsible for making us happy and energetic.
+It's great ingredient for anyone dealing with depression and anxiety.
+Additionally, basil has been shown to be both a fever and pain reducer, may help prevent diabetes, and protect the liver and blood vessels.

-Mint: This refreshing herb is commonly known for its ability to relieve an upset stomach.
-Mint promotes digestion by reducing gas and bloating, relaxing muscles, and relieving stomach cramps.
+This refreshing herb is commonly known for its ability to relieve an upset stomach.
+Mint promotes digestion by reducing gas and bloating, relaxing muscles and relieving stomach cramps.
 One study found that peppermint oil helped alleviate symptoms of IBS (irritable bowel syndrome).

-Oregano: Gut health is important, and oregano has been shown to protect against food borne illnesses so much so that there is evidence that it can effectively treat bacterial infections without the side effects of traditional antibiotics or creation of antibiotic superbugs.
+Gut health is important, and oregano has been shown to protect against foodborne illnesses so much so that there's evidence that it can effectively treat bacterial infections without the side effects of traditional antibiotics or creating antibiotic superbugs.
 Additionally, oregano can function as a muscle relaxant and help prevent spasms associated with IBS.